SarathChandraKaza/VR-School/README.md

 # Installation Procedure (Only for Oculus Quest 2 devices)

-* Download the apk from the drive link provided above.
+* Download the APK from the drive link provided above.

 * Open SideQuest application in your PC and set it up.

 * Connect the Oculus Quest 2 to your PC and SideQuest would automatically detect the device.

-* Click on the upload button and select the downloaded APK
+* Click on the upload button and select the downloaded APK.

 * Once the installation is completely done, wear the Oculus Quest 2 and go into "Unknown Devices" tab.